The Healthcare Resort of Olathe

 • pro The therapy team is excellent and provides personalized care that helps residents regain independence.

-• pro The environment is clean, welcoming, and feels like a second home to the residents.
+• pro The environment is clean, welcoming, and feels like a second home to residents and their families.

 Cons